alcionai/corso/website/docs/setup/configuration.md

 The log file will be appended to if multiple Corso invocations are pointed to the same file.

 You can also use `stdout` or `stderr` as the `--log-file` location to redirect the logs to "stdout" and "stderr" respectively.
-This setting can cause logs to compete with progress bar displays in the termal.
+This setting can cause logs to compete with progress bar displays in the terminal.
 We suggest using the `--hide-progress` option if you plan to log to stdout or stderr.

 Log entries, by default, include user names and file names.
 The `--mask-sensitive-data` option can be